W3 Total Cache WordPress Plugin

 -

-- Navigate to the Plugins section, then click on Add New.
+- Navigate to Plugins, then click on Add New.

-- Search for W3 Total Cache.
-Then, click on the Install Now button.
+- Search for W3 Total Cache, then click the Install Now button.

-- Upon activation of the plugin, a new menu option will be added in the WordPress admin panel called Performance.
+- Upon activation of the plugin, the Performance option will show on the left menu.

 Recommended Settings